modcommunity/how-to-make-a-gmod-server-with-mods-and-addons/README.md

 To show file name extensions on other versions of Windows, I'd recommend checking out [this](https://www.howtogeek.com/205086/beginner-how-to-make-windows-show-file-extensions) guide!

 ### Can I make a script to automatically update the server files?
 Yes, this is possible!

+We will create a script with environmental variables that allows you to easily configure the locations of SteamCMD and your server files along with what app ID to download, etc.

 Please follow the below steps.

 #### Windows
 We will create an `update-server.bat` Batch file inside of the folder where the `start-server.bat` is located (root of the server files folder) with the following contents.